Digital Accessibility in Software Procurement: An Introduction to VPATs

 - Fulfilling standard government procurement requirements

-- Providing proof of your product’s accessibility in response to an RFP
+- Providing proof of your product’s accessibility during the software sales process, or in response to an RFP

 - Demonstrating compliance with applicable digital accessibility policies and laws